 Two students are selected from each state to “gain an in-depth view of the Senate and the federal government overall as well as a deeper understanding of the interrelationship of the legislative, judicial and executive branches.”

-Once you’ve conducted your research, you may be forced to “cold apply” to companies you are interested in to sell yourself as a potential intern.
+Once you’ve conducted your research, you may need to “cold apply” to companies you are interested in to pitch yourself as a potential intern.
 You should cast a wide net by sending out many cold emails and applications, keeping track of your correspondences and any application deadlines for those internships along the way.
-If you are unsure about how to draft a cold email for a legal or political internship, here is an example you can reference:
+The structure and tone of your email should resemble the following:

 Subject: Unpaid Intern – Summer 2022